client9/googledrive2hugo/README.md

 ## Challenges

+* Permissions (Google OAuth) is a bit painful to set up
 * Google Docs HTML output is crazy
 * Google Docs only supports one type of paragraph style, so code blocks and blockquotes have to be inferred
 * Unclear on what to do with images for now